Updated April 2026

 Undercarriage & Floor Pan

 EV batteries are mounted low in the vehicle floor, making them vulnerable to road hazards.
-Rural and gravel roads in NZ can be particularly risky.
-Skid plates or bash guards can help but don't eliminate the risk.
+Unsealed roads and rural driving in Australia can be particularly risky.
+Skid plates or bash guards can help but do not eliminate the risk.

 3